katzer/cordova-plugin-email-composer/README.md

     attachments: Array, // file paths or base64 data streams
     subject:    String, // subject of the email
     body:       String, // email body (for HTML, set isHtml to true)
-    isHtml:    Boolean, // indicats if the body is HTML or plain text }, callback, scope);
+    isHtml:    Boolean, // indicates if the body is HTML or plain text }, callback, scope);
 ```